Causal Retrieval with Semantic Consideration: Introduction

-However, many existing IR systems primarily focus on semantic similarity between texts to retrieve information.
-This approach can limit their ability to find relevant information, such as causal relationships.
-For example, in the e-CARE dataset--a dataset for causal reasoning \citep{e-care}--we observe that when the retrieval corpus is limited to the test set, a widely adopted dense passage retrieval (DPR) method \citep{dpr} effectively retrieves the next causal sentence.
-However, when expanding the retrieval pool to include sentences from Wikipedia, simulating a real-world setting, the model often retrieves sentences based on semantic similarity rather than true causal relationships.
-For instance, given the query \textit{``An explosion of Sulfides occurred in the factory.''} the correct effect is\textit{``The workers were all injured due to eye irritation to suffocation.''}.
-Yet when retrieving from $wiki_{XL}$, DPR selects \textit{``On 22 February 2003, one of the production facilities caught fire and was badly damaged.''} indicating a shift toward generic semantic similarity.

-A manual analysis of 50 randomly sampled cases where DPR retrieved an incorrect passage from $wiki_{XL}$ shows that approximately 44\% of errors result from retrieval based on semantic similarity rather than causal clues present in the query.
-This highlights a key limitation of existing retrieval models in causal tasks.
+We observe this phenomenon in the e-CARE dataset, a dataset for causal reasoning \citep{e-care}.
+A widely adopted dense passage retrieval (DPR) method \citep{dpr} effectively retrieves the next causal sentence when the retrieval pool is small, but when Wikipedia sentences are added, it retrieves sentences based on semantic similarity rather than true causal relationships.
+For instance, given the query \textit{``An explosion of Sulfides occurred in the factory.''} the correct effect is \textit{``The workers were all injured due to eye irritation to suffocation.''}.
+Yet, DPR selects \textit{``On 22 February 2003, one of the production facilities caught fire and was badly damaged.''}, semantically similar yet causally irrelevant passages.
+A manual analysis of 50 randomly sampled cases where DPR retrieved an incorrect passage reveals that 44\% of failures arise from such semantic drift.
+This suggests a limitation of existing retrieval models in causal tasks.
+Retrievers need a way to separate true causal relevance from spurious semantic association.

-Based on this observation, we propose \ours\footnote{\Ours}, a novel method for training a causal dense retriever.
-By incorporating dual constraints--causal loss and semantic loss--\ours\ enables the accurate retrieval of cause or effect sentences that are causally related to the input query.
-Evaluation results show that, \ours\ significantly outperforms existing baselines, such as BM25, DPR, and GTR~\citep{ni-etal-2022-large}, in causal retrieval, causal QA, and scientific QA tasks, while maintaining comparable performance in general QA tasks (Table 2--5).